 'We need to leave!'
 Doe finally signed, again tugging at Dylis' arm.
 'It's very weak, very shaky, we have to go!'

 An electric hum started up behind them.
 Dylis could feel it brushing against her clothes, her back, vibrating into her skin.
-She'd only felt it a few times before, the knot of energy that was magic locked in place, spilling out of the trap that was a spell.
+She'd only felt it a few times before, a knot of magical energy locked in place, spilling out of the trap that was a spell.
 She also had no trouble remembering the aftermath such spills usually led to.

 Slack-jawed, Dylis twisted around to look up at the sky and found herself staring at a thin layer of green mist.